andreydiskin/Assembler-C/README.md

 An Assembler program for an imaginary Assembly language as mentioned in the project instructions
 <br/>
 <br/>
-The Assembler translates the Assembly language of the imaginary compute in the instructions to machine code (o and 1)
+The Assembler translates the Assembly language of the imaginary compute in the instructions to machine code (0 and 1)
 <br/>
 In a Hexadecimal base, so the program will run as part of the compilation process.
 <br/>